CircleCI vs GitHub Actions in 2026

 CircleCI and GitHub Actions sit on opposite sides of the metered-CI design space.
 Both charge per usage; both offer hosted runners; both have generous free tiers.
 The disagreement is on what to meter and how.
 GitHub Actions charges per minute on a small handful of runner sizes.
 CircleCI charges per credit, with credit cost varying by machine class.
 The credit model is more honest about underlying resource cost; the per-minute model is easier to budget.
 This page works through how the two pricing philosophies play out at real team sizes, where each one wins, and which one fits which team.

-Prices come from the CircleCI pricing page and GitHub pricing page, verified May 2026.
+Prices come from the CircleCI pricing page and GitHub pricing page, re-verified June 2026 (GitHub rates reflect the January 2026 cut; CircleCI macOS is now M4 Pro).

 How the credit model works